 - Lollipop men and women owe duties to children and must take care when the children are under their supervision to ensure they don’t run out into the road.

 - Pedestrian crossings are governed by the Zebra, Pelican and Puffin Crossing Regulations and General Directions 1997.
-The law prohibits vehicles stopping on crossings, overtaking at crossings and gives precedence to pedestrians over vehicles at Zebra crossings.
+The law prohibits vehicles from stopping on crossings and overtaking at crossings and gives precedence to pedestrians over vehicles at Zebra crossings.

 - If a pedestrian is drunk or intoxicated and is involved in an accident in a personal injury claim, the Court needs to look at the degree of negligence of the driver and their blameworthiness and then try to establish how the intoxication contributed to the Claimant being injured.